PAY RANGE: EP19

-(The following conditions must be met for a position to be approved for this class.)
+ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to class.)

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)